scrive/nix-workshop/code/05-package-management/01-dependency-management.md

 build our dependencies, and not worry about new versions of packages being added in the future.

-Specifying the snapshot version of the registry also result in cleaner commit logs.
 However there can still be other variables that can affect the outcome.
 For example, the package manager itself may update the dependency resolution algorithm, so we may still get different results depending on the version of